 ‘Maybe I should put on some music,’ I thought.

 ‘No,’ another thought countered.
-‘I’m already bored of all the songs in my phone.
+‘I’m already bored with all the songs on my phone.’

 ‘Radio?
 FM?’
 Some quick suggestions followed.
 And I decided to give the FM channels a try.